jrisi256/obsidian/joe_shack_home/Chinese/Numbers and Dates.md

 * We can also ask people their age. [[Asking questions]].
 	* **Nǐ jǐ suì?** --> How old are you?
 Because **jǐ** is typically only used for small numbers, this is only used when asking small children their age.
+	* **你多少岁**? --> How old are you?
+More generally for everyone.
+However, this can be perceived as bit rude/direct when asking someone directly.
+Something like **他多少岁**? is not seen as rude (because you are asking about another person).
+	* A more casual way to asking someone's age --> **你多大了**?
+Literally translate to "You are how much big?

 ## Money